How to Get An ESA Letter | The Legitimate Way

 Get an official ESA letter!

-Once your consultation is over and you have been approved for an ESA, you will receive your licensed mental health professional letter for housing immediately via email for print and use.
+Once your consultation is over and you have been approved for an ESA, you will receive your ESA letter for housing immediately via email for print and use.
 Now you can use your letter to live with your animal without worry!

 Does Your ESA Need Training?